lichkingTed/query-agent-Louis/README.md

 1. Install [Minikube](https://minikube.sigs.k8s.io/docs/start/)
 2. Set up a local Kubernetes cluster
 3. Deploy sample applications
-4. Run your agent and test with sample questions
+4. Run your agent and test with sample queries

 ## Evaluation Criteria
 - Accuracy of answers
 - Code quality and organization
 - Clarity of explanation in README and video

-## Example Questions and Responses
+## Example Queries and Responses
 1. Q: "Which pod is spawned by my-deployment?"
    A: "my-pod"
 2. Q: "What is the status of the pod named 'example-pod'?"